AbePlays/Recipe-React-Native/README.md

 ## Overview

 Recipe is an application built using React Native!
 Since its developed in React Native, it can be installed on both Android and iOS.
-The user is required to enter a food item and the app seraches for 10 different dishes that can be made using the food item entered.
+The user is required to enter a food item and the app searches for 10 different dishes that can be made using the food item entered.
 The app incorporates:

 - React Native
 - React Native Navigation